-$$\frac{Btu}{Hr} = CFM \ x \ 1.944 \ x \ Temperature \ Rise (°C) \ OR \ \frac{Btu}{Hr} = CFM \ x \ 1.08 \ x \ Temperature \ Rise (°F)$$
+$$\frac{Btu}{Hr} = CFM \ x \ 1.944 \ x \ Temperature \ Rise \ (^{\circ}C) \quad OR \quad \frac{Btu}{Hr} = CFM \ x \ 1.08 \ x \ Temperature \ Rise \ (^{\circ}F)$$

 This formula displays that there is a proportionate relationship between supply airflow (CFM) and temperature rise, meaning a decrease in supply airflow while keeping the same temperature rise will reduce thermal energy delivered to the bins, and vice versa.
 Airflow for in-bin drying systems is determined by the type of fan in use, the grain type, the bin airflow distribution system, and the fill level of the bin.
 Once drying is started on a particular bin, these factors will remain constant, with only a small variation in airflow due to reduced static pressure as the grain dries out.
-However, the temperature rise of the airflow is an operational parameter that the producer has full control over and can increase the supply air temperature by any incremental degree, up to the maximum output of the burner.
+However, the temperature rise of the airflow is an operational parameter that the producer has full control over.
+The operator can increase the supply air temperature up to the maximum output of the burner.
 The formula above states that since thermal energy use is linear to temperature rise, deciding to operate the supply airflow at a rise of 20°C versus 10°C will double the thermal fuel consumption.
 Likewise, rising the temperature from 10°C to 30°C will triple the thermal energy consumption.

-Although increasing the supply air temperature will increase the drying capacity of the air, and therefore increase the moisture removal rate, additional data analyzed within 2020 suggests there is a diminishing return between increasing the supply air temperature and gas-related energy consumption.
+Although increasing the supply air temperature will increase the drying capacity of the air, and therefore increase the moisture removal rate, additional data analyzed suggests there is a diminishing return between increasing the supply air temperature and gas-related energy consumption.
 Table 2 displays the average moisture removal rate and total gas consumption depending on the supply air temperature for direct-fired heaters.
 The impact of increasing the supply air temperature appears to increase the overall natural gas consumption by a higher percentage than the moisture removal rate.
 An example of this is increasing the supply air temperature from 15°C to 25°C, resulting in increased natural gas consumption of 78%, while the moisture removal rate only increased by 71%.
-This may be because increasing the supply air temperature has an instantaneous effect on overall gas consumption, however, a prolonged effect on drying, as moisture must slowly wick up the grain.
+This may be because increasing the supply air temperature of exhausting air and can reduce the overall efficiency of the system, thus negating the effect of the higher moisture removal rate.

-Supply air temperatures for in-bin drying systems have been observed throughout the 2019-2020 grain study to range from 13.3-54.9°C. However, elevated supply air temperatures can hinder seed germination, and it is not suggested to use high supply air temperatures until further research is conducted on maximum supply air temperatures for in-bin heating systems.
+Supply air temperatures for in-bin drying systems have been observed to range from 13.3-54.9°C. However, elevated supply air temperatures can hinder seed germination, and it is not suggested to use high supply air temperatures until further research is conducted on maximum supply air temperatures for in-bin heating systems.